 It is not possible to transfer accrued annual leave and personal leave (sick leave) from state and territory authorities except when it is from the Australian Capital Territory Public Service.

-Accrued annual leave must be paid out in accordance with the Fair Work Act 2009 (Cth) if you move from State or Territory Government Service (except when it is from the Australian Capital Territory Public Service).
+Accrued annual leave must be paid out in accordance with the Fair Work Act 2009 (Cth) external link if you move from State or Territory Government Service (except when it is from the Australian Capital Territory Public Service).

 State or Territory Government Service may be recognised as government service for the purpose of determining your Commonwealth long service leave.